BirdeeHub/ode/README.md

   `\:is_broken &self -> bool,
 }

-// enums can contain types or values
-Tool @= `{
+// enums can contain type constraints, or implemented types Tool @= `{
-  UnbreakableHammer(Tool:Swingable),
-  Hammer(Tool:Swingable:Breakable),
+  IndestructibleHmmr(Tool:Swingable),
+  Hmmr(Tool:Swingable:Breakable),
 }

-// an immutable generic set can implement immutable constraints Hammer:Tool,Swingable,Eq = {
+// an immutable generic set can implement immutable constraints UnbreakableHammer:Tool,Swingable,Eq = {
   id = random(), // <-- immutable, so this would be ran when the struct is initialized, not now.
   \:swing &self, &thing:target -> bool: {
     << distance_from_target < self.length; // immutable scopes require return because they are not ordered.